 Wood or Metal?

-The choice between a wooden or a metal shed has a few different variables.
+The choice between wooden or a metal sheds has a few different variables.
 Metal sheds are easy to assemble and therefore go up faster than wooden ones.
 They are also very secure, so you can rest assured the items inside the shed are safe and secure.
 Wood, on the other hand, has a more traditional, aesthetically appealing look that is preferred by many homeowners.
-If you have the time, it is also relatively inexpensive to build a wooden shed.
+If you have the time, it is also relatively inexpensive to build wooden sheds.
 The materials can be easily obtained at your local DIY store, and the building skills needed are minimal.

 How to Choose Your Siding Style

 There are essentially two options when it comes to the types of siding for your shed: overlapping and tongue and groove.
 Overlapping siding gives your shed a more rustic look.
 It also costs less, so maybe an attractive option if your budget is strict.